German Shepherd Now

 Breeder supportLimitedLifetime

-What OFA recommends for German Shepherds: Hip and elbow evaluations, cardiac exam, degenerative myelopathy DNA test, and temperament testing.
-A breeder who completes the full panel on both parents is investing $600–$1,000 in health screening before a single puppy is born. — Orthopedic Foundation for Animals
+“The OFA recommends hip and elbow evaluations, cardiac exam, degenerative myelopathy DNA test, and temperament testing for German Shepherds.
+A breeder who completes the full panel on both parents is investing $600–$1,000 in health screening before a single puppy is born.”

 With hip dysplasia affecting roughly 1 in 5 Shepherds according to OFA data, buying from tested parents meaningfully reduces your odds of dealing with a condition that costs $3,500–$7,000 per hip to correct surgically.

-Pet, Show, and Working Lines
+Pet, Show, and Working Line Pricing

 These are different dogs bred for different purposes.
 The pricing reflects that.